EthanMerrill/Nano-React-Test/Ethan-Portfolio/posts/WebsiteCreation.md

 ### Day 6

-I decided to make the d3 force directed chart work on its own.
+I decided to make the d3 force directed chart work on its own before integrating it into the react app.
 I created a folder called d3sandbox to do this.
-THe next step is to make it work in the react module.
+The next step is to make it work in the react module.

+### Day 7

+The next step is actually just to pass a JSON file as a prop to a react module.